Alms: Christianity

 In Christianity, the giving of alms is viewed as an act of charity.
-In the Apostolic age, Christians were taught that giving alms was an expression of love.
-Such care for the poor was to be understood as love for God, who, in the person of Jesus Christ, sacrificed himself for the salvation of believers.
-(Note: James 1:27 (NIV) "Religion that God our Father accepts as pure and faultless is this: to look after orphans and widows in their distress and to keep oneself from being polluted by the world.")

 In nearly all Christian denominations, money is donated to support the church's financial needs and its ministry to the less fortunate.
 In some churches, the alms are placed near to the altar to symbolize that the offering belongs to God and to represent the unity of the congregation.
 (Note: Compare with .)